WaylonWalker/waylonwalker.com/pages/blog/zev-averbach-interview.md

 The short version of my journey is that I learned to code and ended up building these automations as my first "real world" projects.

-The medium version is that it turned out to be really fun to write software, and that I've built written quite a bit more since then, both for myself and my company as well as for others (open source and contract work).
+The medium version is that it turned out to be really fun to write software, and that I've written quite a bit more since then, both for myself and my company as well as for others (open source and contract work).
 Then I got a job as a data engineer solely based on my Python skills, and have been writing and maintaining a pile of Airflow DAGs, as well as the code that generates many of them, for the past couple years.

 Q: **Why** should a _"spreadsheet jockey"_ add something like Python to their toolbelt?